Winter hiking tips: expert hacks for cold weather walks

 Keep your phone dry

 Though we’re all for enjoying solitude on a walk, it’s not a bad idea to bring your phone in case of emergencies.
 That said, unless you have a phone meant to withstand cold and wet conditions, you’ve probably found that yours tends to power down 20 minutes into your hike if the temperatures are low enough.
 Buy a weatherproof case or pack your phone inside a ziploc bag, then carry it in a pocket close to your body for warmth.
-This goes for your GPS device, headlamp and any other electronic gear that might fail in cold weather.
+This goes for your GPS device, best headlamp and any other electronic gear that might fail in cold weather.

 Carry lithium batteries